 The Gigafactory 1 is estimated to need 93,000 tons of lithium per year.
-To put that in perspective, the world only produced 35,000 tons total in 2016.
+To put that into perspective, the world only produced a total of 35,000 tons in 2016.

-Tesla's current Model 3 preorders alone imply that it still won't be able to keep up with demand, and that isn't the only thing the company will produce batteries for.
-In early 2017, Tesla partnered with Southern California Edison to bring online an 80 MWH Powerpack system, just one of many utility-scale systems being installed around the world.
+Tesla's current Model 3 preorders alone imply that it still won't be able to keep up with demand.
+And that isn't the only thing that the company produces batteries for.
+In early 2017, Tesla partnered with Southern California Edison to bring on line an 80 megawatt-hour (MWh) Powerpack system — just one of many utility-scale systems being installed around the world.

-All of this means high demand to deplete that huge supply of lithium.
-And Tesla is the springboard to get this investment on the road and into our homes.
+All of this means high demand that will deplete a huge supply of lithium.
+And Tesla is the springboard for getting this investment on the road and into our homes.

-As valuable and useful as lithium is now, it's only going to get bigger as demand takes off.
+As valuable and useful as lithium is now, it’ll only get bigger as demand takes off.

 Energy and Capital